BitlyTwiser/Stalker2Mods/README.md

 ```
 .\UnrealPak.exe "<pakfile path>" -Extract "<path to store unpacked data>" -CryptoKeys="<path to your Crypto.json file>"
 ```
-The resulting data should all be unpacked for you to review.
+The resulting data should all be unpacked for you to review to the destination folder you provided.

+Now you can search for whatever you want and adjust things as desired.
+When you adjsut them, following the re-pack steps to make the .pak file for your mod.

+### Notes:
+Most of all the important data is stored in the pak file `pakchunk0-Windows.pak`.
+This is obvious since its the largest pak file.
+Feel free to extract others if this is not what you are looking for.

 # RePack the file:
 This is pretty simple, name the pak whatever you want, no need to encrypt it.
 Then in the -Create= flag, pass the file you are packing (after your modifications are done)